er1czz/ORCA-scripts/orca_input/README.md

 - orca.inp is an example ORCA input for water
 - r<sup>2</sup>SCAN-3c, "[swiss army knife](https://doi.org/10.1063/5.0040021)", is generally considered a more modern, efficient, and accurate approach
 - B3LYP/6-31G, outdated, sometimes unreliable
-- the preoptimization by Avogadro<sup>2</sup> most of the time will suffice for ORCA geometry optimization.
+- For preoptimization, Avogadro<sup>2</sup> with MMFF94 will suffice
-  - Occasionally, the DFT optimization may take extrordinary long time, the job shall be terminated and started over with additional preoptimization, for example, by semi-empirical MOPAC PM6-D3H4 RHF
+  - Occasionally, the DFT optimization may take extrordinary long time, it would be the best to terminate the job and start over with additional preoptimization, for example, by semi-empirical MOPAC PM6-D3H4 RHF
+  - Another aspect for geometry optimization is the conformer search.
 <img src="https://github.com/er1czz/ORCA-scripts/blob/main/orca_input/DFT_benchmark.png">

 ###### Image source:  https://doi.org/10.1002/anie.202205735